earthlab/firedpy/README.md

-### Boundary files are available for use as regions of interest
+### Boundary files are available for use as areas of interest

  - Country boundaries are in **ref/individual_countries**
  - Continent boundaries are in **ref/continents**